 Rule 4123-6-38.2 | Payment of nursing home and residential care/assisted living services.

-(A) Payment to a nursing home or residential care/assisted living facility for the care of a claimant who sustained an injury or contracted an occupational disease in the course of and arising out of employment shall be made only when the need for such care is the direct result of the allowed conditions in the claim.
+(A) Payment to a nursing home or residential care/assisted living facility for the care of an injured worker who sustained an injury or contracted an occupational disease in the course of and arising out of employment shall be made only when the need for such care is the direct result of the allowed conditions in the claim.

 (B) Payment will be made only for care provided in nursing homes and residential care/assisted living facilities meeting the qualifications specified in paragraph (C) of rule 4123-6-02.2 of the Administrative Code.